Marion Crawford: Retirement and authorship

 Upon her retirement in 1948, Crawford was given Nottingham Cottage in the grounds of Kensington Palace, as a grace and favour home.
 Queen Mary, the princesses' grandmother, also provided it with antique furniture and flower prints as a mark of her appreciation.

 After their wedding, Princess Elizabeth and the Duke of Edinburgh conducted an overseas tour, visiting Canada and the United States of America.
 Shortly afterwards, Bruce and Beatrice Gould, editors of the large circulation American magazine Ladies' Home Journal, contacted Buckingham Palace and the Foreign and Commonwealth Office to seek stories for publication across the Atlantic.
 Although the approach was refused by the Palace, the British government proved keen on the idea and suggested Marion Crawford, as the recently retired governess of the princesses.

-In April 1949, having heard of the offer, Queen Elizabeth wrote to Crawford, saying: I do feel, most definitely, that you should not write and sign articles about the children, as people in positions of confidence with us must be utterly oyster.
+In April 1949, having heard of the offer, Queen Elizabeth (later the Queen Mother) wrote to Crawford, saying: I do feel, most definitely, that you should not write and sign articles about the children, as people in positions of confidence with us must be utterly oyster.
 If you, the moment you finished teaching Margaret, started writing about her and Lilibet, well, we should never feel confidence in anyone again.
 However, the Queen did give a carefully qualified approval for her to anonymously provide some assistance, writing: Mr [Dermot] Morrah (the man chosen to write the articles), who I saw the other day, seemed to think that you could help him with his articles and get paid from America.
 This would be quite all right as long as your name did not come into it.
 Nevertheless, I do feel most strongly that you must resist the allure of American money and persistent editors and say No No No to offers of dollars for articles about something as private and as precious as our family.

 However, the contract with the Goulds stipulated: "You will further consider publication of the articles without Her Majesty's consent (possibly with only the consent of Princess Elizabeth, or no consent) and under your own name, on terms to be arranged."